lugt/opencc_cmake/README.md

 Run `git pull` in opencc_cmake directory.

-- Current Modules Available
+# Current Modules Available
 libcomutils
 libspin
 libcmplrs
 libiberty
 irtools

-- On the Edge
+# On the Edge
-wgen
+whirl2c be be/com be/be be/ipa be/

+# A bit later
+gcc8.1/fe

+# Wiki

+Please do checkout wiki to know more